Written a year before his death:

-Part of me is very excited about this.
-I have been a BIG Michael Jackson fan for a long time, and it’s gratifying to see him recognized for something other than kookiness.
-And Thriller is awesome, an incredible piece of work.
+Part of me is excited about this.
+I have been a devoted Michael Jackson fan since I first saw Captain EO as a six year-old, and it’s gratifying to see him recognized for something other than kookiness.
+And Thriller is an incredible piece of work.

-But there’s “another part of me”(!) that, frankly, resents the revival and sees it as fair-weather friendship, one that fundamentally misses the boat when it comes to Michael Jackson.
+But there’s “another part of me”(!) that, frankly, resents the revival and sees it as fair-weather friendship, one that fundamentally misses the boat when it comes to the King of Pop.

-The 90s also happen to be my favorite period of his, when I would argue he produced his greatest music.
-I realize this is a controversial opinion, so let’s be clear: Michael Jackson is strange, strange man, full of contradictions, and a true megalomaniac.
+The 90s also happen to be my favorite period of MJ, when I would argue he produced much of his greatest music.
+This is a controversial opinion, so let’s be clear: Michael Jackson is strange, strange man, full of contradictions, and an undeniable megalomaniac.
 Deranged?
-Perhaps, I don’t know.
+Perhaps.
 I may have agreed with the not-guilty verdict re: the “allegations”, but I would never go so far as to label him innocent.
-Not knowing him personally, I don’t feel qualified to comment more than that.
-What I do feel qualified to comment on, however, is his art: his music, his dancing, and his videos, but especially his music.
+Not knowing him personally, none of us are qualified comment more than that.
+Where I do feel qualified to comment, however, is his art: his music, his dancing, and his videos, but especially his music.

 Take the Free Willy song, “Will You Be There?”, released in 1991 on the album Dangerous.
 After a truly ridiculous choral intro, we hear Michael plead with a gospel choir for love and understanding, crying “I’m only human!” over and over.
 It’s powerful.
 The exhaustion continues in “Black Or White”, where he (and Slash!!) tells us, “I’m tired of this devil/I’m tired of this stuff/I’m tired of this business”.